 The per capita income in Centerville in 2010 was $36,736, which is wealthy relative to Utah and the nation.
 This equates to an annual income of $146,944 for a family of four.

 The people who call Centerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Centerville residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Centerville include German, Danish, Scottish, and Swedish.
+Important ancestries of people in Centerville include German, Danish, Scottish, and Irish.

 The most common language spoken in Centerville is English.
-Other important languages spoken here include Spanish and Thai.
+Other important languages spoken here include Spanish and Chinese.